opendocsg/slw-judgments-backfill/2017_SGHC(I)_10/report.md

 31     The facility agreements and the personal guarantees provided for choice of Singapore law and agreement on the jurisdiction of the Singapore courts.
 The proceedings were commenced in the Singapore High Court.
 On 5 April 2016 it was ordered that they be transferred to the Singapore International Commercial Court.

 32     On 25 May 2016 the Agams filed an application to stay the proceedings on a temporary basis pending the determination of legal proceedings in France.
-The application was heard on 30 August 2016, and in reasons published on 28 October 2016 was dismissed: see _BNP Paribas Wealth Management v Jacob Agam and another_ [2017] 3 SLR 27 (“Judgment for Stay Application”).
+The application was heard on 30 August 2016, and in reasons published on 28 October 2016 was dismissed: see _BNP Paribas Wealth Management v Jacob Agam and another_ <span class="citation">[2017] 3 SLR 27</span> (“Judgment for Stay Application”).
 There was no appeal from this decision.

 33     In February 2016 BNP and BNPWM had executed a merger agreement providing for the “absorption” of the latter by the former, and the universal transfer of BNPWM’s assets and liabilities to BNP and its winding-up without liquidation.
 The merger was completed in early October 2016.
 On 27 October 2016 BNP applied to be substituted as plaintiff in place of BNPWM.
 The application was opposed by the Agams.
-It was heard on 14 November 2016 and 12 January 2017, and in reasons published on 17 February 2017 the application was granted and substitution was ordered: see _BNP Paribas Wealth Management v Jacob Agam and another_ [2017] 4 SLR 14.
+It was heard on 14 November 2016 and 12 January 2017, and in reasons published on 17 February 2017 the application was granted and substitution was ordered: see _BNP Paribas Wealth Management v Jacob Agam and another_ <span class="citation">[2017] 4 SLR 14</span>.

 34     The Agams appealed, by leave, from this decision.
 The appeal was heard on 12 May 2017, and at the end of oral argument was dismissed.
-The Court’s reasons were delivered on 18 May 2017: see _Jacob Agam and another v BNP Paribas SA_ [2017] 2 SLR 1.
+The Court’s reasons were delivered on 18 May 2017: see _Jacob Agam and another v BNP Paribas SA_ <span class="citation">[2017] 2 SLR 1</span>.

 35     The proceedings came on for hearing in August 2017.
 The Agams were not represented and did not appear.
 We think it appropriate to record how that came about.